JohnRDOrazio/ansible-wsl-development-setup/README.md

 Seeing that every time I install a fresh updated WSL on my Windows laptop, I find myself needing to set up the development environment from scratch, I figured I would help myself in automating this task using Ansible.
-Thanks to @geerlinguy who uses and documents and promotes Ansible, I started looking into this great tool!
+Thanks to @geerlingguy who uses and documents and promotes Ansible, I started looking into this great tool!

 I figured I would turn into a public repository if anyone else finds it useful.
 It is currently geared towards Ubuntu WSL environments,